Water filter - How to choose a drinking water filter?

 - Microplastics and colloids.

-The system provides the safest and most stable drinking water for daily consumption.
-It is recommended to use it with a mineralization cartridge to return beneficial minerals to the water.
-The best answer to the question - how to choose a drinking water filter , when you need complete control over water quality.
+The system provides maximally safe and stable drinking water for daily consumption.
+It is recommended in conjunction with a mineralization cartridge to restore beneficial minerals to the water.
+This is the best answer to the question - how to choose a drinking water filter, when complete control over water quality is required.

-Why shouldn't we choose a water filter based solely on price?
+Why shouldn't you choose a water filter based solely on price?

-One of the most common mistakes when choosing a water filter is to base your decision solely on the lowest price.
+One of the most common mistakes when choosing a water filter is making a decision based solely on a low price.
 In such cases, quality, safety, and long-term benefits are often overlooked.

 The most common mistakes are: